Town of Greece v. Galloway

 Town of Greece v.
-Galloway, 572 U.S. 565 (2014), is a United States Supreme Court case in which the court decided that the Town of Greece, New York may permit volunteer chaplains to open each legislative session with a prayer.
+Galloway, 572 U.S. 565 (2014), is a United States Supreme Court case in which the Court decided that the Town of Greece, New York may permit volunteer chaplains to open each legislative session with a prayer.
 The plaintiffs were Susan Galloway and Linda Stephens, represented by Americans United for Separation of Church and State.
-They argue that the prayers violate the Establishment Clause of the First Amendment to the United States Constitution.
+They argued that the prayers violate the Establishment Clause of the First Amendment to the United States Constitution.
 The United States Court of Appeals for the Second Circuit ruled against the town, and on May 20, 2013 the Supreme Court agreed to rule on the issue.
-On May 5, 2014, the U.S. Supreme Court ruled 5–4 in favor of the Town of Greece, holding that the town's practice of beginning legislative sessions with prayer did not violate the Establishment Clause of the First Amendment.
+On May 5, 2014, the Supreme Court ruled 5–4 in favor of the Town of Greece, holding that the town's practice of beginning legislative sessions with prayer did not violate the Establishment Clause.

 Question before the court

 Does the town of Greece, New York, impose an impermissible establishment of religion by opening its monthly board meetings with a prayer?